 CPM was appointed co-lead plaintiffs’ counsel by a federal judge in a collection of lawsuits filed against the AXA family of insurance companies on behalf of more than 7,000 current and former financial sales representatives who were not paid in accordance with state and federal law.

 Shriger v.
 Advanced Equities Inc. ("AEI") et al.

 CPM represented an employee of a broker dealer in state court litigation over harassment and compensation claims.

 Sullivan v.
 Advanced Equities Inc. ("AEI")

 CPM successfully represented an employee in FINRA arbitration.
-The FINRA panel found that the employer had falsely accused the employee of violations of company policy and had fraudulently induced the employer to join the company.
-Both compensatory and punitive damages were awarded.
+The FINRA panel found that the employer had falsely accused the employee of violations of company policy and had fraudulently induced the employe to join the company, and awarded both compensatory and punitive damages.
 This is one of many examples of cases CPM has handled before FINRA.

 - Beating Arbitration in Consumer and Employment CasesThe Trial Lawyer, Winter 2013 (http://www.sftla.org), 2013